Mistra SAMS International Young Researcher Grants

 Another purpose of the grant program is to seek international exchanges that will facilitate opportunities for Swedish researchers in the program to participate as guest researchers in leading international environments with strong relevance for the program.

 Tasks and expected outcomes

 The work can be both exploratory or result-oriented, but the research visit is expected to result in a tangible outcome in the form of e.g. a joint article in an international scientific journal or a written publication in another appropriate context (preferably international).
-Where relevant, joint participation in international conferences (e.g. in the form of shared sessions) is also encouraged, as are joint applications for research grants.
-The guest researcher is required to submit a summary report of her/his work within four weeks after completion of the visit.
+Where relevant, joint participation in international conferences (e.g. in the form of shared sessions) is also encouraged, as are joint applications for additional research grants.
+The guest researcher is required to submit a brief summary report (2-5 pages) of her/his work within four weeks after completion of the visit.